-That is very important now with weekly MA-41 now up into the 5.45 area as well.
-Outside of that recent temporary spike higher, the last two months had been mostly a trading range affair between 5.45 and 5.22 until the early January US-Turkey Syria disagreement put it back up for a test of 5.50 once again on sustained weak Turkish economic indications.
+That is very important now with weekly MA-41 now up into the 5.50 area as well.
+Outside of that recent temporary spike higher, the previous two months had been mostly a trading range affair between 5.45 and 5.22 until the early January US-Turkey Syria disagreement put it back up for a test of 5.50 once again on sustained weak Turkish economic indications.

-Now back above that again, the early-January 5.6230 trading high is the key resistance that has been violated.
-That is the last resistance this side of 5.90-6.00 and the more extended 6.35-6.40 (http://bit.ly/2HNfvc8) last seen during the TURKISH LIRA upturn last September.
+Recently back above that again, the early-January 5.6230 trading high is the key resistance that had been temporarily violated two weeks ago prior to the temporary quasi-intervention spike lower (i.e. LIRA squeeze) last week.
+That is the last resistance this side of 5.90-6.00 and the more extended 6.35-6.40 (http://bit.ly/2HNfvc8 weekly chart as of two weeks ago) last seen during the TURKISH LIRA upturn last September.
+So how the now weakening again LIRA fares after from the 5.45-5.50 and 5.6230 area remains very interesting.